 Charles Dickinson is a graduate of Paier School of Art with an additional two years of study at the Lyme Academy of Fine Art in Connecticut.
 Charles has always felt most comfortable in nature and began to paint on location early in his education.
 He has continued to study nature first hand throughout his career.
-He has worked as a professional plein air artist for more than thirty years.
+He has worked as a professional plein air artist for more than forty years.

 Dickinson says he is challenged and inspired to create quality and lasting beauty in his work that reflects his love of nature and his love of exploring the pictorial possibilities nature provides.